AndreGuerrero/Machine-Learning-Specialization/README.md

 More info at:
 https://www.coursera.org/specializations/machine-learning

 Obs: I have not finished the specialization yet.
-As I get done with more courses and activities, I wil update this repo. :)
+As I get done with more courses and activities, I will update this repo. :)